 Beyond stealing these tips from people who never get sick, there’s no perfect plan for escaping germs midair.
 But one study in the journal Physical Review E found the way we board an airplane could help keep sicknesses from spreading.

 The way most airlines ask you to get on (by three zones, from front to back) not only isn’t the fastest way to board planes, but it’s also far from the cleanest.
 Using a computer-simulated Ebola outbreak, researchers looked at how people moved in a plane and how quickly a disease would spread.
 The study authors found that the typical boarding method creates a 67 percent risk of 20 passengers catching the virus every month.
-Not the best odds, even if you choose the seat least likely to make you sick.
+Not the best odds, even if you upgrade your flight or choose the seat least likely to make you sick.

 Luckily, the researchers found a better method: splitting the plane into two sections, left and right.
 When passengers got on randomly within those groups, the chance for that level of infection went down to 40 percent.